-- Feedback fatigue is real during 3rd year, but try to remember to ask for feedback and take it in stride.
-Remember that the people you are working with are trying to make you a better doctor and they will be impressed if you integrate their feedback into your behaviors quickly.
-Ask questions and be curious; if you have a question or your attending has a question, look up an original article and present it to them because it will show that you are curious and engaged. - I think being on time, staying late and being enthusiastic are the most important things.
+- Ask questions and be curious; if you have a question or your attending has a question, look up an original article and present it to them because it will show that you are curious and engaged. - I think being on time, staying late and being enthusiastic are the most important things.
 In every clerkship act like that is what you will be doing for the rest of your life and you will get way more out of the clerkship.
 I can't believe how many times I was told by attendings how refreshing it was to have a student genuinely interested and not just to clock their hours and get out as soon as possible.
 I think that's a waste of your time and their time. - 3rd year is so much fun you work hard but you also learn a lot!
-How much you learn or get out of a clerkship often is correlated with how much you put into it. - Have a great time the best advice I got was from a surgery attending who said "for most of these clerkships, this is the only time you're going to be this type of doctor, so focus on learning as much as you can about each of these specialties." - Try not to focus on the grade.
-They are so subjective sometimes and you'll drive yourself crazy trying to interpret what each preceptor thinks of you.
-Just try hard, show up on time, and express interest!
-I think preceptors can tell if you are genuinely interested in their specialty or just sucking up for the grade.
+How much you learn or get out of a clerkship often is correlated with how much you put into it. - Have a great time the best advice I got was from a surgery attending who said "for most of these clerkships, this is the only time you're going to be this type of doctor, so focus on learning as much as you can about each of these specialties." - I think preceptors can tell if you are genuinely interested in their specialty or just sucking up for the grade.
 Also, keep your notes from Step 1 (I wish I used OneNote to consolidate all my notes from Foundations because you will occasionally refer back to them when studying for the shelf exams).
-Listen to the Director of Academic Support regarding resources to study for shelf exams.
-For some, I used Case Files, others I used mostly UWorld. - If you can anticipate what the residents/attendings need, and do those things, you will make the teams' lives easier and they will really appreciate it.
-This can show motivation and knowledge. - Start studying early and regularly in the clerkship.
-It will really help raise both your clinical and exam grades.
-Asking questions does NOT make you appear unintelligent; you come off as curious and interested, which is so important.
+Listen to the Director of Academic Support regarding resources to study for shelf exams. - Asking questions does NOT make you appear unintelligent; you come off as curious and interested, which is so important.
 No matter what you're going to specialize in, treat every clerkship like you have everything to learn, because you do! - First impressions go a long way: the weekend before every rotation, spend a couple hours browsing the workup for the most common issues in the specialty you're about to start.
 Follow every patient on your service (just by reading through their note summaries briefly), even if you aren't assigned to them.
 You'll learn more and will be more prepared for sub-internship(s) and internship when you are expected to take care of everyone.
-Don't stress about the final exams too much. - Be a team player.
+Don't stress about the final exams too much. - Be a team player. - Especially when you're the only student at a site/on a team, it can be easy to be tough on yourself for how much you don't know.
+Know that you are at the appropriate level of knowledge and that you're likely your harshest critic.
+Owning and being open about your weaker areas will not make you look dumb and it is how you'll grow the most!